 Multiple risk assessments have been completed historically for the rehabilitation works associated with CCL701.
 A risk assessment workshop was undertaken on 24 February 2022.
 The workshop was used to identify the key issues that presented a risk to achieving satisfactory rehabilitation at CCL701.
-The risk assessment has been used to inform the preparation of this Plan.
-The objectives of the risk assessment were to: Identify the risks associated with rehabilitation and closure of CCL701 sites to achieve the approved post mining land uses; Identify knowledge gaps in Whitehaven's current understanding of the risks to rehabilitation; Identify the investigations/controls/action plans necessary to effectively mitigate risks and/or realise opportunities and to close any identified knowledge gaps; Inform the development of this RMP, to provide a basis to determine additional investigations and/or project works to be undertaken; and Provide the framework to satisfy relevant internal and government guidelines, requiring implementation of a risk-based approach to closure.
-The risk workshop assessed a total of 60 key rehabilitation risks, which are summarised as: 0 risks were ranked as not applicable; 57 risks were ranked as low; 2 risks were ranked as moderate; 0 risks were ranked as significant; 1 risk was ranked as high; and 0 risks were ranked as extreme.
-Rehabilitation risks, controls and proposed controls will regularly be reviewed and revised.
+The risk assessment has been used to inform the associated with rehabilitation and closure of CCL701 sites to achieve the approved post mining land uses; 2 Identify knowledge gaps in Whitehaven's current understanding of the risks to mitigate risks and/or realise opportunities and to close any identified knowledge gaps; Inform the development of this RMP, to provide a basis to determine additional investigations and/or project works to be undertaken; and 2 Provide the framework to satisfy relevant internal and government guidelines, requiring implementation of a risk-based approach to closure.
+The risk workshop assessed a total of 60 key rehabilitation risks, which are summarised as: 2 0 risks were ranked as not applicable; 2 57 risks were ranked as low; 2 2 risks were ranked as moderate; 2 0 risks were ranked as significant; 2 1 risk was ranked as high; and 2 0 risks were ranked as extreme.
+Rehabilitation risks, controls and proposed controls will regularly be reviewed and revised